ZacharyST/scale-free-protest_superlinearScaling/README.md

 # scale-free-protest

+--------------- NEW -------------
+This project investigates the scaling properties of protest, specifically how protest size changes as a function of network size.

+Scripts/simulations.py is from the shanest/scale_free_protest repository.

+See Steinert-Threlkeld and Steinert-Threlkeld (2021),  "How social networks affect the repression-dissent puzzle" in  PLOS ONE, for descriptions of original modeling decisions.
+For this project, focus on the Holme-Kim model across its ranges of m_t, with particular attention to m_t=.315.

+Motivation/OLD_Protest_SuperlinearScaling.pdf summarizes the state of this project as of November 1, 2018.
+This paper documents superlinear scaling in actual protest data and shows initial modeling that failed to generate superlinear scaling.
+The models used for those results are earlier, less sophisticated versions of what was used in the PLOS ONE paper, so inability to generate scaling should not be overinterpreted.
+In addition to providing motivation, the key use of this paper is to show the analysis to perform for the simulation results.
+The x-axis will be network size, the y-axis is size of a simulation's protest, and the line of best fit is the resulting scaling relationship.

+--------------- OLD ----------------
 Companion repository to the paper ``How Social Networks Affect the Repression-Dissent Puzzle''.

 Runs network simulations of the spread of protest with varying network structure and repression mechanisms.